Middle East tensions push oil higher

 "The Syrian situation is heating up and there are fears about Turkey, a NATO member, retaliating and contagion in the region," said Bjarne Schieldrop, analyst at SEB in Oslo.

-Equities initially rose after news that claims for U.S. jobless benefits fell last week to the lowest in more than four and a half years.
+Equities rose after news that claims for U.S. jobless benefits fell last week to the lowest in more than four and a half years.
+The data may provide a boost to President Barack Obama a month before voters go to the polls.

 Still, a drop in shares of Apple Inc (AAPL.O) helped Wall Street cut its gains in afternoon trading.

-Apple fell 2 percent after a U.S. appeals court overturned a preliminary injunction on the sale of Samsung Electronics Co Ltd's (005930.KS) Galaxy Nexus smartphone.
+Apple was down 1.6 percent after a U.S. appeals court overturned a preliminary injunction on the sale of Samsung Electronics Co Ltd's (005930.KS) Galaxy Nexus smartphone.

 Shares of Sprint Nextel Corp (S.N) drew the heaviest action on the New York Stock Exchange after news that the firm was in talks over a potential sale to Japanese mobile carrier Softbank Corp (9984.T).